pm-lab-polito/pml-cpm-2021/Capstone/2-2-Tender-IB.md

 ## 1.1 Introduction and Background

 This Tender solicits Bids from organizations with experience and expertise in Swing Bridge Assembly and Installation projects.
 The scope includes the supply of the Swing Bridge components of a major new bridge facility to be built across the Golden Horn in Istanbul.
 Istanbul Metropolitan Municipality-Dept. of Transportation seeks delivery of these services in a cost-effective manner.
 All the necessary civil work and infrastructures will be developed by other companies contracted by Istanbul Metropolitan Municipality-Dept. of Transportation.
 Istanbul Metropolitan Municipality-Dept. of Transportation shall only consider proposals from financially responsible firms presently engaged in the business of providing Swing Bridge installation services.
-Each Vendor (proposer/firm) shall submit the required documents in the proposed format as outlined in this RFP to be considered responsive.
+Each Vendor (proposer/firm) shall submit the required documents in the proposed format as outlined in this Tender to be considered responsive.
 Istanbul Metropolitan Municipality-Dept. of Transportation expects to award the contract to the best Vendor based on the requirements in this solicitation.
 The Vendor selected for award will be the Vendor whose proposal is responsive, responsible, and is the most advantageous to the Istanbul Metropolitan Municipality-Dept. of Transportation, as determined by Istanbul Metropolitan Municipality-Dept. of Transportation in its sole discretion on the base of declared criteria.

 ## 1.2 Current Conditions